 An exception to this process is that the all-ceramic bridge, since it is created in a laboratory using the CAD/CAM technology.
 All-ceramic bridge restorations require a second office visit to insert the bridge.
 In such cases, a temporary restoration would be necessary.
 Another exception is that if a dentist prefers to fabricate the CAD/CAM restoration while you are not in the office, making it a two-appointment process.
 Some dentists prefer this approach in order to dedicate more time to the design and characterization processes involved with creating a CAD/CAM restoration.
 A temporary also would be required in this instance.

 CAD/CAM technology is not a replacement for the accuracy and talent provided by a dentist or dental laboratory technician.
 Dentists must be precise in creating the initial tooth preparation; both dentists and laboratory technicians must be accurate when taking the digital impression and drawing the restoration.

 Equally important is the accuracy and skill with which they design a restoration, particularly since the fit of a restoration is critical for preventing future tooth damage.
 For example, an ill-fitted crown, veneer, inlays or on lay can leave space between the teeth, or between the tooth preparation and the restoration.
 This could lead to an increased risk of infection or disease.

-It is important to note that not every tooth can be treated with a CAD/CAM restoration.
-Dentist will determine if a CAD/CAM restoration is among the appropriate treatment options for your condition.
-Additionally, despite improvements in the esthetics of CAD/CAM materials, patients may find that some CAD/CAM restorations look too opaque and lack natural characterizations.
+Not every tooth can be treated with a CAD/CAM restoration.
+Our Dental Expert will determine if a CAD/CAM restoration is among the appropriate treatment options as per patient’s condition.
+Additionally, despite improvements in the aesthetics of CAD/CAM materials, patient may find that some CAD/CAM restorations look too opaque and lack natural characterizations.